kakshaycs/RecommendSystem/README.md

 # RecommendSystem

-Nowadays people buy product, watch movies online, listen song.Their are a large no of products available for user.
-But how does a system know, which product is suitable for which users and the Recommended syatem comes in the picture, where we recommend the product to a user on the basis of their interest.
-We build the model which help to recommend the product to User<br>
+Nowadays people buy product, watch movies, listen to songs .There are a large no of products available for users.
+But how does a system know, which products are suitable for which users and the Recommended system comes in the picture, where we recommend the product to a user on the basis of their interest.
+We build the model which help to recommend the product to User <br>
-In this repository we will try to build the model Collaborating Filtering using matrix decomposition or matrix factorization algorithm<br>
+In this repository we will try to build the model Collaborating Filtering using matrix decomposition or matrix factorization algorithm <br>
-Data source is Kaggle<br>
+Data source is Kaggle <br>
  <br>
    <h3>Data description</h3>